3 MIN READ

 I like this feature because it means you’re investing in your future — whether you’re spending money on things you enjoy or just paying bills.

 But my favorite part?
 Clink’s fee is only $1/month (my savings account costs more than that!).
-Plus, with the $5 signup bonus the company is giving new users, your monthly fee is basically covered for five months.

 Where Does Clink Invest Your Money?